Brian-Pho/Textbook-Notes/content/posts/books/where-good-ideas-come-from/index.md

 - We can organize innovations into four quadrants: individual vs network and market vs non-market.
 - Because innovations are cumulative, the quadrants display distinct shapes at different historical periods.
 - The pattern of growth seems to be network non-market as profit creates barriers.
-- The pattern we see again and again in the modern era: network non-market innovations creates a new platform for businesses to profit by refining the original idea or by building upon it.
+- The pattern we see again and again in the modern era: network non-market innovations create a new platform for businesses to profit by refining the original idea or by building upon it.
 - The reef has unlocked so many doors of the adjacent possible because of the way it shares.